Considering the size of the industry nowadays, I have to say that looking for the best email API is like searching for a needle in a haystack.

 It’s worth noting that the Email Testing Team Plan is free for Open Source non-profit organizations or educational institutions.

 As for sending emails with Mailtrap API, the tiers are quite scalable.
-For example, the Individual 10k plan with basic features that allows basic features can be adjusted to 40,000 monthly emails, and you only pay $4 extra.
+For example, the Basic 10k plan that goes for $15/mo can be adjusted to 40,000 or 100,000 monthly emails, and you only pay $5 or $15 extra.

 Other Email Sending plans, like Business and Enterprise, come with more features, such as dedicated IPs and allow you to send more than 100,000 per month.